FREE SHIPPING to UK for all unframed prints

 Wallace Collection, London (28 March – 26 October 2025)

-With over 40 new works engaging themes of authenticity and class critique, Perry’s largest solo show is both a commercial magnet and a cultural marker.
+With over 40 new works exploring themes of authenticity and class critique (plus Perry’s largest solo show) this is a commercial magnet and a cultural marker.

 View Perry's catalogue